 Pangemanan et al. (2025) explain that herding behavior is the tendency of investors to follow the majority’s decisions without conducting independent analysis, thereby reducing rationality in investment decision-making.
 In the Theory of Planned Behavior, Yuniningsih (2020) state that this behavior is influenced by subjective norms that encourage individuals to conform to social pressure in decision-making.
 Social media and influencers reinforce these norms through opinions and recommendations that shape investors’ perceptions of investment options.
 In line with this, Anshori, Makaryanawati, and Restuningdiah (2024) found that an influencer’s credibility reinforces herding tendencies and increases their influence on investment decisions.

+It is better if authors can arrange the sub sections properly.
+2.1 is still LR, 2.2 is LR to develop the hypotheses.
+Then follow by Hypotheses development

 2.3 Methods